 In case of 0.37 kHz sub-carrier spacing, there is only a single cyclic prefix length TCP-low3 = 9216Ts, corresponding to 1 OFDM symbol per 3 ms slot as defined in TS 36.211 [4], clause 4.1.

 For MBMS-dedicated cells, the PMCH bandwidth can be indicated to be larger than the carrier bandwidth.
 In particular, a PMCH bandwidth of 30, 35 or 40 PRBs (corresponding to 6/ 7/ 8MHz) can be indicated when the carrier bandwidth is 15 or 25 PRBs (corresponding to 3/ 5 MHz).

+NOTE: Corresponding UE/BS requirements for PMCH are not specified in release 17.

 In case of FDD, operation with half duplex from UE point of view is supported.